Creamed Corn Casserole

 For more casseroles, check out:

-- 7 ears of fresh corn, husks & silk (strings) removed, corn cut from the cobs
+- 7 ears fresh corn - husks & silk (strings) removed, corn cut from the cobs

 - 9 Ritz crackers